A woman sitting on the couch talking to someone.

 “I need to cancel our session today.
 Yes, I know our appointment is in less than two hours, and I apologize for having to do this repeatedly, but something important has just come up.”

 Instead of addressing conflicts constructively, an insecure coach avoids dealing with issues or resorts to aggressive behavior, which can lead to a toxic coaching environment.
-When you are dealing with a coach who is constantly self-conscious and insecure, they cannot help you look at your problems objectively.

 “Don’t doubt the process.
 I have over one million LinkedIn followers who agree with me.”

-No Demonstrable Results
+Bad Life Coach Sign #12: No Demonstrable Results

 In the next and final section, I will share my thoughts about bad coaches.